 This Agreement may be executed in counterparts and delivered in electronic form by facsimile transmission, email or in original hard copy.
 Each such counterpart shall be deemed an original and when considered together shall be one agreement.

 22. GOVERNING LAW AND JURISDICTION

 - This Agreement shall be governed by English law.
-The parties shall endeavour to resolve any dispute arising out of or in connection with this Agreement in good faith failing which such dispute shall be referred to arbitration in London.
-It is hereby agreed that pursuant to s63(1) of the Arbitration Act 1996, the recoverable costs of any party shall be limited to £1000.
+The parties shall endeavour to resolve any dispute arising out of or in connection with this Agreement in good faith failing which such dispute shall be subject to the exclusive jurisdiction of the English Courts provided always that TBG shall have the unilateral option to refer any such dispute to arbitration in London by a single arbitrator and, in the event of the exercise of such option and such reference to arbitration, it is agreed that (i) where TBG nominates a person as a potential sole arbitrator and the Client fails to respond within 14 days of such nomination, it is agreed that such person shall be duly appointed as sole arbitrator; and (ii) pursuant to s63(1) of the Arbitration Act 1996, the recoverable costs of any party shall be limited to £1,000.